Detecting charge transfer at defects in 2D materials with electron ptychography: Methods

 \subsection{Transmission electron microscopy}

 STEM experiments were conducted on a ThermoFisher Themis Z instrument equipped with a Timepix3 camera at 60~keV.
-The probe convergence angle was set to 20 or 30 mrad and the beam current was ca. 2~pA.
-Typical 4D data sets included 1024$\times$1024 probe positions with a dwell time of 1--5~$\mu$s.
+The probe convergence angle was set to 30 mrad unless noted otherwise, and the beam current was ca. 2~pA.
+Typical 4D datasets included 1024$\times$1024 probe positions with a dwell time of 1--5~$\mu$s.
 The list of events provided by the Timepix3 was converted to 4D data using an in-house code.
 The detector sampling was chosen to be approx.\ 30--40 pixels for the bright field disk and the real-space sampling was ca.\ 0.1--0.15~\AA\ per pixel.
 The ADF detector semi-angular range was 70 to 220~mrad.
 To increase the signal-to-noise ratio, several frames (up to 10) where aligned and averaged.
 Typical resulting total doses were approx.\ $10^5$~$e^-/$\AA$^2$.